Rauðhólar (Reykjavík): Geology

 These rootless cones, also called pseudocraters, are part of the Leitahraun lava, lava flows from a shield volcano up on Hellisheiði.
 This shield volcano, Leitin, is part of the Brennisteinsfjöll volcanic system.
-The resp. lava flow, a branch of the Leitahraun, is called Elliðaárhraun and was emitted by the shield volcano about 5000 years ago.
+A branch of the Leitahraun lava flow, is called Elliðaárhraun and was emitted by the shield volcano about 5000 years ago.

-The Rauðhólar built up on a location where lava flows entered and covered a small lake just north of today’s Elliðavatn.
+The Rauðhólar built up on a location where lava flows entered and covered a small lake just north of today's Elliðavatn.